 When people refer to the British or English Labrador, they are talking about a Labrador Retriever that stands between 21.5 and 22.5 inches tall.
-A female British Labrador weighs in at 55lbs, and the male can weigh in between 70 and 74lbs.
+A female British Labrador weighs 55lbs, and the male can weigh between 70 and 74lbs.

 The British or English Lab looks stockier than the American Lab.
 This Lab has a blockier head shape, a deeper and broader chest, shorter legs, and a shorter muzzle.

 When people refer to the American Labrador, they are talking about a Labrador Retriever that stands between 22.5 and 24.5 inches tall.
 A female American Labrador weighs between 55 and 75lbs, and a male can weigh between 65 and 85lbs.

 The American Lab looks lankier than the British Lab.
 This Lab has a slender head shape, a shallower chest, longer legs, and a longer muzzle.

 “Bench Lab” refers to the blockier British or English Lab.
 If a Labrador is not a “Bench Lab,” they are a “Field Lab.”